How to Change Your Domain Without Hurting SEO and Losing Website Traffic

 Step 2: Audit Your Backlinks & Referring Domains

 Even though you’ve picked the right domain name, you’re not quite ready to make the switch yet.
-Before you make any sudden changes, you would be wise to conduct a thorough audit of all the places where your old domain appears online.
+Before you make any sudden changes, you would be wise to conduct a thorough audit of all the places where your old domain appears online, otherwise known as your off-page SEO presence.

 For instance, you may have it listed in all your social media bios or in your Google Business Profile: